ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 300 BPM, 1:33 | 8.29★, 9.76★\
 *description written by [coolkid](https://osu.ppy.sh/users/7620002)*

-[Enjuxx](https://osu.ppy.sh/users/10727985) is a staple within the community regarding gimmick maps with fair and reasonable gameplay. [silly 300 BPM thing](https://osu.ppy.sh/beatmapsets/1731773#fruits/3539780) is a map mainly composed of precision and fast, unrelenting snaps, hence...
+[Enjuxx](https://osu.ppy.sh/users/10727985) is a staple within the community regarding gimmick maps with fair and reasonable gameplay. [silly 300 BPM thing](https://osu.ppy.sh/beatmapsets/1731773#fruits/3539780) is a map mainly composed of precise and fast, unrelenting snaps.
+Hence...
 300 BPM...

-The gameplay for this map is nice overall; you can hold dash for almost the entire map, like most 300 BPM maps.
-This map also features relatively high-quality HS for a map that was not meant to be ranked in the first place, so the effort put into this map is undoubtedly there; give it a try!
+The gameplay for this map is nice overall: you can hold dash for almost the entire map, like most 300 BPM maps.
+This map also features relatively high-quality hitsounds for a map that was not meant to be ranked in the first place, so the effort put into this map is undoubtedly there.
+Give it a try!

 ## osu!mania